AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/edit-a-template.md

 ---
 title: Managing Document Templates
-description: Edit or Delete a Template from your library
+description: Edit or delete a template from your library
 feature: tutorial
 topics: Edit or Delete a Template
 audience: user